How to Help an Angry Child Calm Down: Anger Management Techniques

 Come back to the anger.

-It’s really important to talk about what happened once the moment has passed.
-Depending on what actually happened you can wait or handle it as soon as the problem that caused the anger is handled.
+It’s important to talk about what happened once the moment passed.
+Depending on what happened, you can wait or handle it as soon as the problem that caused the anger is handled.

 It might be best to wait until later in the day or even the next day to talk about how it felt to be angry.
 Losing control does NOT feel good.